This post may contain affiliate links. Please read our disclosure policy.

 - The Best Copycat Bang Bang Shrimp

 - Korean Short Ribs

-- 4 cups cooked and chilled white rice
+- 4-5 cups Day-old white rice fully cooked and chilled

 - Sesame seeds for garnish

 - Heat a wok or large, deep skillet over medium-high heat and add a tablespoon of olive oil

 - Whisk in the eggs and cook, stirring often, until set.
 Transfer to a plate.

 - Add another tablespoon of olive oil to the skillet, along with a tablespoon of butter.
 Add onion and cook until translucent; about 2 minutes, stirring often to avoid burning.